eXergiemaschine – Booster Heat Pump for Waste Heat and Heating Technology

-With the eXergiemaschine, eXm® for short, turns unused energy into usable heating and cooling.
-For the first time, it efficiently solves a large number of long-known temperature problems in heating technology.
+With the eXergiemaschine, briefly eXm®, converts dormant energy into usable heat and cold.
+For the first time, it efficiently solves a variety of long-known temperature problems in heating technology.
+As a hydraulic booster heat pump, it selectively and efficiently raises temperatures – precisely where conventional heat pumps reach their limits.

 The eXergiemaschine is based on the Carnot process, which operates in a temperature range of 20 to 80 °C, previously reserved for large industrial systems.
 It is simply integrated into the building's heating system via one or two buffer tanks.